Enforce compability of MdModules

 - build intermediate layer of builder-like functionality where MdModule data has to be used to modify other outputs

-#1 Updated by Eric Irrgang about 1 month ago
+#1 Updated by Eric Irrgang 5 months ago

 There is another option.
 MdModules could be allowed to acquire a write handle (for scheduling purposes, this could be a feature they subscribe to ahead of time) through an accessor.
 A write handle cannot be issued if read handles exist.
 Acquisition (or release) of a write handle should have a subscribable signal indicating changed data.
 Any consumer of the same information should subscribe to the signal if it invalidates local structures.